 Edward Bawden worked with London luxury provisions store Fortnum & Mason for a number years either side of World War II, designing a number of catalogues, menu cards, brochures and other ephemera.

-Food writer and self-confessed bibliophile Leslie Geddes-Brown (who I had the pleasure of working with on Plants and Places) surveys 101 pioneering cookbooks, selected by her for their influence, their unusual recipes or simply for their beauty.
+Food writer and self-confessed bibliophile Leslie Geddes-Brown surveys 101 pioneering cookbooks, selected by her for their influence, for their unusual recipes or simply for their beauty.

 Although a previous blog about the coffee van on Cley beach might suggest otherwise, we don't base all our walks on the available catering but last week Leigh's bright blue van by the Stoer Head Lighthouse was a cheerful and welcoming sight.